noodlio/recommender-docs/like-subjects.md

 If you wish to *delete the preference* of this user for this attribute, then set the `attributeWeight` equal to `null`.

-## Liking a subject: example with movies
+## Example with movies

-Here is an example of liking a subject in the example of movies:
+Here is how we would like a subject:

 ```
 {